byu-controlbook/controlbook_public/README.md

 This will check out the example code along with a python module that we require for later examples in the code to run.
 If you skip this step and execute "git clone" without the "--recurse-submodules" argument, you can always do the following later (after navigating to the main repo folder):

 ```
-*git submodule init
+git submodule init
-*git submodule update
+git submodule update
 ```

-Once you have pulled down the repo and the submodule (for python-control), then you can do the following to install the submodule:
+Once you have pulled down the repo and the submodule (for python-control), and are in the main repo folder, then you can do the following to install the submodule:
 ```
-*cd python-control
+cd python-control
-*sudo python setup.py install
+sudo python setup.py install
 ```

 Now all of the examples in the python folders under each design study should work.
 Enjoy!